For candidates

 In order to be considered for a labor endorsement, you must submit a completed questionnaire and resume.
 Our questionnaires are drafted to be specific to each race we endorse in, and are used by union delegates to evaluate candidate backgrounds and determine whether or not they align with labor values and goals.

 Questionnaires are emailed to candidates individually.
-If you would like to request a questionnaire, fill out the form below.
+If you would like to request a questionnaire, fill out an interest form.

 In partisan elections for state and federal offices, we email an invitation to seek our endorsement to every candidate who files for office, regardless of party affiliation.
 We are a non-partisan organization, and endorse candidates based on their demonstrated commitment to working people.